pagkly/Zed/Investopedia3/Trust Fund Definition.md

 ### Revocable Trust

-A [living trust,](https://www.investopedia.com/terms/l/living-trust.asp) also known as a [revocable trust](https://www.investopedia.com/terms/r/revocabletrust.asp), lets a grantor better control assets during the grantor’s lifetime.
+A [[living trust,]](https://www.investopedia.com/terms/l/living-trust.asp) also known as a [[revocable trust]](https://www.investopedia.com/terms/r/revocabletrust.asp), lets a grantor better control assets during the grantor’s lifetime.
 It is a type of trust in which a grantor places assets into a trust that can then transfer to any number of designated beneficiaries after the grantor's death.
 Most often it used to transfer assets to children or grandchildren, the primary benefit of a living trust is that the assets avoid probate, which leads to fast asset distribution to the beneficiaries.
 Living trusts are not made public, meaning an estate is distributed with a high level of privacy.
 While the grantor is still living—and not incapacitated—the trust details can be changed or revoked.

 ### Irrevocable Trust

-An [irrevocable trust](https://www.investopedia.com/terms/i/irrevocabletrust.asp) is very difficult to change or revoke.
+An [[irrevocable trust]](https://www.investopedia.com/terms/i/irrevocabletrust.asp) is very difficult to change or revoke.
 Because of this arrangement, there can be considerable tax benefits for the grantor to effectively give away control of the assets to the trust fund.
 Irrevocable trusts most often avoid probate.

 ### Asset Protection Trust (APT)